About Hysterectomy and oophorectomy

 You will have a full intake prior to scheduling surgery where we will discuss the surgery type, review the role of removing the ovaries (oophorectomy) and the route of removing the uterus (hysterectomy).
 For most patients a minimally invasive approach is offered, either transvaginally or via laparoscopy (making very small incisions on the abdomen).
-We do not offer metoidoplasty or vaginoplasty at this time, though we can offer a vaginectomy (removing vaginal tissue and closure of the entrance) if it is desired.
+UCSF gynecology is unique in its ability to offer an alternative to laparoscopy or open surgery, meaning you may be able to obtain a hysterectomy that leaves no scars on your abdomen at all.
+If you are interested in this type of procedure please feel free to inquire with your referring provider or gynecologic surgeon.
+We also offer vaginectomy (removing vaginal tissue and closure of the entrance) if it is desired.

 Should you remove your ovaries?